Free delivery on orders over £60

 These recipes come from all over the world, with some claiming to date back 1000s of years.
 There is, therefore, quite a debate over what makes a true mead.
 One thing is definite; at the base of every recipe is honey, water and yeast.

 In fact, it’s so simple that it’s thought that the first time mead was ever created it was simply a happy accident.
-Somewhere in the Henan province in China, a pot of honey, carelessly left out in the elements filled with rainwater.
+A pot/trough of honey, carelessly left out in the elements filled with rainwater.
 A little while later, the lucky consumer was delighted to discover his honey had been magically diluted into a sweet flavoured drink that made him feel… interesting.
 He was hooked, and the tradition of mead production ensued.
 Or so the story goes…!

 The oldest actual evidence of the existence of mead is in some pottery found in China dating back to 7000 BCE.
-(Thats a really long time ago!)
 The remnants of what was stored inside the pottery container was tested and it was found to be consistent with what traces you would expect to be left of mead.

 In Ancient Greek mythology, mead was known as the ‘drink of the Gods’ as it was believed to have healing powers, and thus, must have been a gift from above.
 It was given to the gladiators and warriors as it was thought to help heal injuries.